Mametaro-discord/discord-slash-commands-v12/README.md

 # discord-slash-command-v12

+## Check it
+This package has some problems, and I fixing it.
+So please give me reports(issue, pull request) to me.

 ## Description
 By using this, You can use slash commands even if you use discord.js@12
 However, you cannot use MessageComponents;